defeinium/Quote-Generator/README.md

 # Quote Generator

-A quote generator by using random quote API (Forismatic Quote API) and be able to tweet it instantly!
+A quote generator by using random quote API (Forismatic Quote API) and tweet it instantly!

 # Build With